the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-elns.md

 In this case you get the best of both worlds: the benefits of professional support and the reassurance of an open solution.
 You should still take regular local backups of exports from your hosting provider from which you could restore your ELN system with different hosting.
 This means that you retain the option to change providers.
-Conventional Software as a Service (SaaS) platforms are highly vertically integrated: the software development, hosting, and administration are package deal that you must take or leave as is.
+Conventional Software as a Service (SaaS) platforms are highly vertically integrated: the software development, hosting, administration, and support are package deal that you must take or leave as is.
-Using open tools breaks this up affording you the flexibility to change any of these if the need arises and you have the resources to do so, it puts you in a better bargining position.
+When using open tools each of these layers can seperated, though they do not need to be.
+This gives you the flexibility to change your provider of any of them indepentenly.
+This improves your bargaining position, but may increase procurement complexity.

 (rr-rdm-elns-choosing-automation)=
 ### Automation and integration